 Irritable bowel syndrome (IBS) is a chronic disorder causing annoying and often painful abdominal and bowel symptoms.
 Although symptoms are clearly present, when the bowel is examined visually and under the microscope, there is no evidence of tissue damage.
 Symptoms include:

 Chronic or intermittent diarrhea

 What causes irritable bowel syndrome?

 The exact cause of IBS is unknown.
-One theory is a person with IBS may have a colon that is more sensitive and reactive than usual, so it responds strongly to stimuli that would not affect others.
-The nerves that control the digestive tract may also be more sensitive to the activity associated to the process of digestion.
+One theory is that a person with IBS may have a colon that is more sensitive and reactive than normal.
+This causes the bowel to respond strongly to stimuli that would not affect others.
+The nerves that control the digestive tract may also be more sensitive to digestion.
 Children with irritable bowel syndrome may be more aware of gas and motion and rumbles of the intestines.
-They are more aware of these discomforts and hence more irritated when they occur.
+They are more aware of and bothered by these discomforts.
 Children may experience the symptoms of IBS due to:

 Hypersensitivity of the inside of the bowel to stretching and motion